Executive Office of the President

 3/19

-In another sworn statement, Amy Gleason declares "every member of an agency's DOGE Team is an employee of the agency or a detailee to the agency."
-She does clarify that some are detailed from USDS but also claims they report to agency heads.
+In another sworn statement, Amy Gleason declares “every member of an agency’s DOGE Team is an employee of the agency or a detailee to the agency.”
+She does later clarify that some are detailed from USDS but also claims they report to agency heads.
 She also reports that USDS has approximately 79 directly appointed employees and 10 employees detailed from other agencies.

 3/19